halileryildirim/testing-practice/README.md

 # testing-practice

-Common algorithms built in a TDD enviorement.
+Common algorithms built in a TDD environment.